 Helping teens understand how to deal with depression

-The list can be very lengthy in respect to “dealing with depression”.
-One of my favorite terms to utilize with my counseling client at Santos Counseling, is GRIT.
+The list can be very lengthy with respect to “dealing with depression”.
+One of my favorite terms to utilize with my counseling client at Santos Counseling is GRIT.

-Practicing GRIT effectively means that one can be driven, determined, willing to overcome challenges and adversity.
-GRIT is independent of talent or IQ level and more focused on skill based development.
+Practicing GRIT effectively means being driven, determined, and willing to overcome challenges and adversity.
+GRIT is independent of talent or IQ level and more focused on skill-based development.

 If possible take time to understand and practice it.
 Later, focus on awareness and understanding.
 One can work on “dealing with depression” by:

 - Identifying triggers that cause symptoms associated to depression.
 The symptoms may include: problems focusing, feeling irritable, difficulty making decisions, feeling overly tired, sadness and/or crying.

 - Identifying the physiological and psychological changes that take place when triggered

 - Understanding the impact of practicing the coping skills

 Depression can come back.
 Anxiety can come back.
 It’s fair to say that a person can suffer from a skin rash more than once in their life.
 One may understand depression by focusing on the catalyst.
 The triggers that wake-up depression (i.e. make depression come back).